-This helps them achieve longer employee tenure and reduce their turnover.
-Longer tenure means that they are able to redeploy these employees within the organization.
-They get better candidates and stronger talent that is applicable to a wide array of skillsets needed by the organization.
+RPO helps them achieve longer employee tenure and reduce their turnover.
+Longer tenure means that they can redeploy these employees within the organization.
+They get better candidates and stronger talent that applies to a wide array of skillsets needed by the organization.

-HR also reduces the costs of short term training requirements and the cost of turnover.
-They also reduce their actual investment in talent acquisition resources versus overall performance management that today for the average RPO organization reaches a ratio of 2:1 which is commendable when you think about it.
+Tenure also reduces the costs of short-term training requirements and the cost of turnover.
+RPO allows organizations to "reduce their actual investment in talent acquisition resources versus overall performance management, that today for the average RPO organization, reaches a ratio of 2:1, which is commendable when you think about it."